kkiha/rag-finance/README.md

 - Ingestion & Cleaning: Load `.txt/.html` under `data/raw/**`, remove HTML tags and unwanted phrases, and assign `source_type` using folder names (e.g., `News/Report`).
 - Chunking with Company Metadata: Split texts into ~800 chars (+100 overlap) and attach metadata (`company`, `company_code`, `chunk_id`).
 - Embedding & Indexing: Encode with `jhgan/ko-sroberta-nli` and store FAISS index under `indexes/all/`.
-- Hybrid Retrieval: Combine BM25 (hard expansion) and FAISS (soft expansion), optionally rerank with Cross-Encoder (`BAAI/bge-reranker-v2-m3`) and apply MMR.
+- Hybrid Retrieval: Combine BM25 (hard expansion) and FAISS (soft expansion), optionally rerank with Cross-Encoder (`BAAI/bge-reranker-v2-m3`) and apply MMR also optionally.
 - LLM Report Generation: Serialize retrieved documents into context and call Groq LLM to produce a standardized report: `[Title] / [Summary] / [Table] / [Analysis] / [Opinion]`.

 ### Note on Data
-- For size and copyright reasons, raw texts under `data/` is NOT included in the repository.
+- Since the size of text data is large, raw texts under `data/` is NOT included in the repository.
 Please place your own data locally following the instructions below.

 ### Quick Start